 PUNISHMENT IN THE JUVENILE JUSTICE SYSTEM

 The Texas Juvenile Justice Code views child offenses differently than the adult system does.
-The juvenile system is supposed to be one focused on rehabilitation.
+The juvenile system is supposed to be one focused on rehabilitation of youth.
 In fact, the Juvenile Justice Code provides progressive sanction guidelines to help determine what sanctions the Court should impose if it determines that a child has done wrong.
 These sanctions include: informal probation that can result in a dismissal of charges against your child; formal probation in your home; probation with placement at a treatment facility or correctional facility; or placement at the Texas Juvenile Justice Department–prison for children.
 Moreover, the sanctions must end by either your child’s eighteenth birthday if on probation or nineteenth birthday if placed at the Texas Juvenile Justice Department.

 While the Juvenile Justice Code provides guidelines that promote rehabilitation, the ultimate decision on what you child will face is up to the Court.
 You will want an attorney who knows the juvenile justice system and is familiar with the practices and policies of the specific Juvenile Court.
 Knowing what type of evidence or information the judge will want to hear can make a difference on what sanctions the Court imposes on your child.